 This is the road from Marrakech, close to Essaouira.
 It’s more green at this end and you can see thorny argan trees on both sides of the road, and goats climbing in the trees.

 Highway from Marrakech to Essaouira

 But of course it’s not just empty desert all the way, small communities exist here and there.
 This is one of them, with typical pink houses – and very sandy cars and bikes:

 Village with sandy cars and bikes

 And then, finally, you will reach the Atlantic coast and get a view of Essaouira from the hills:

 Travel blogger on Essaouira hills

 Places to Visit in Essaouira

 Now, let’s go and explore the historic city of Essaouira.

 The historic Essaouira medina

 Map of Essaouira, Morocco

 Here you can see a map of Essaouira.
-I spent the afternoon walking around the city and here you can see a rough draft of my walking itineray through the old town where most Essaoiura sights are.
+I spent the afternoon walking around the city and here you can see a rough draft of my walking itinerary through the old town where most of Essaoiura’s sights are.

-My route was not straight like this all the time.
-It was a labyrinth and I got lost at times.
-I wanted to see the smallest side streets and stopped each time there was something to stop for.
+My walk was not straight like the one on the map all the time.
+As the city was a labyrinth I got lost at times.
+Like always I wanted to see the smallest side streets, and stopped each time there was something to stop for.

 I started from the central marketplace Place Moulay Hassan.